Chisrra/Cyber-Manager/README.md

 # Cyber-Manager

-An Internet café also known as a cybercafé manager made with the Fullstack dApp (Azle + Express + NextJS + ICP)
+An Internet café / cybercafé manager made with the Fullstack dApp (Azle + Express + NextJS + ICP)

 **This project is in Alpha stage, it may not be sutable for production yet!**